who-blackbird/who-blackbird.github.io/contents/variant-calling.md

 You will learn to:

-- Call SNVs/indels and SVs from nanopore data
+- Call SNVs from nanopore data and compare them to short-read sequencing SNVs
+- Call SVs and interpret the results

 ## SNVcalling